genderkit/genderkit/_articles/hysterectomy.md

 {% include warning warning=warn %}

 {% capture warn %}
 Not all types of hysterectomy remove the risk of cervical cancer.
 The cervix is only removed as part of an operation called a "total hysterectomy".
 Ask your surgeon whether you will still need to be regularly [tested for cervical cancer](http://www.nhs.uk/Conditions/Cervical-screening-test/Pages/Introduction.aspx) if you are unsure.
+You can read more about this on [the NHS website](https://www.nhs.uk/common-health-questions/sexual-health/should-trans-men-have-cervical-screening-tests/).
 {% endcapture %}
 {% include warning warning=warn %}